 Royal Surrey’s insomnia service uses a treatment called Cognitive Behavioural Therapy for Insomnia, often called CBT-I.

-This is an approved method for treating insomnia without the use of sleeping pills.
+This is the recommended and most effective method for treating chronic insomnia without the use of sleeping pills.

 Changing sleep habits

 CBT for insomnia, which is very different to CBT for depression, is aimed at changing sleep habits and reducing the mental arousal that perpetuates sleep difficulties.